-Town of Aurora Information Report No. OPS25-009
+Town of Aurora Information Report No. 0PS25-009

-Subject: Drinking Water Quality Management System - Management Review

-Prepared by: Emily Moore, Program Coordinator, Water/Wastewater/Stormwater

-Department: Operational Services

-Date: May 13, 2025
+Subject: Drinking Water Quality Management System - Management Review Prepared by: Emily Moore, Program Coordinator, Water/Wastewater/Stormwater Department: Operational Services Date: May 13, 2025

-In accordance with the Procedure By-law, any Member of Council may request that this Information Report be placed on an upcoming General Committee or Council meeting agenda for discussion.
+In accordance with the Procedure By-law, any Member of Council may request that this Information Report be placed on an upcoming Committee of the Whole or Council meeting agenda for discussion.